ryantd42/NY-Legislative-Git/2023/S2727B-2023/bill.md

-  printed to be committed to the Committee on Corporations,  Authorities and  Commissions -- reported favorably from said committee and commit- ted to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+  printed to be committed to the Committee on Corporations,  Authorities and  Commissions -- reported favorably from said committee and commit- ted to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and  recommitted  to  said  committee  -- recommitted  to the Committee on Corporations, Authorities and Commis- sions in accordance with Senate Rule 6, sec.
+8 --  reported  favorably from  said  committee  and  committed  to  the Committee on Finance -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN  ACT  to  amend  the  not-for-profit  corporation  law and the public authorities law, in relation to the applicability of open meetings and freedom of information laws to certain not-for-profit corporations

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  104  of  the  not-for-profit  corporation law is amended by adding a new paragraph (h) to read as follows:
-  (H)  THE  DEPARTMENT  SHALL TRANSMIT ELECTRONICALLY TO THE AUTHORITIES BUDGET OFFICE A COPY OF EVERY  CERTIFICATE  OF  INCORPORATION  FILED  OR DELIVERED  WHERE  THE INCORPORATOR HAS INDICATED ON THE CERTIFICATE THAT HE OR SHE IS FILING SAID CERTIFICATE ON THE BEHALF OR AT THE BEHEST OF A MUNICIPAL CORPORATION, STATE OR LOCAL AUTHORITY, OR DISTRICT.
+  (H) THE DEPARTMENT SHALL TRANSMIT ELECTRONICALLY  TO  THE  AUTHORITIES BUDGET  OFFICE  A  COPY  OF  EVERY CERTIFICATE OF INCORPORATION FILED OR DELIVERED WHERE THE INCORPORATOR HAS INDICATED ON THE  CERTIFICATE  THAT SUCH  INCORPORATOR  IS  FILING  SAID CERTIFICATE ON THE BEHALF OR AT THE BEHEST  OF  A  MUNICIPAL  CORPORATION,  STATE  OR  LOCAL  AUTHORITY,  OR DISTRICT.
   §  2.
 Subparagraph 2-b of paragraph (a) of section 402 of the not-for-
  profit corporation law, as added by chapter 23 of the laws of  2014,  is amended to read as follows:
   (2-b) If it is not formed to engage in any activity or for any purpose requiring  consent or approval of any state official, department, board, agency or other body, OR DOES NOT REQUIRE CONSENT PURSUANT TO  PARAGRAPH (W)  OF  SECTION 404 (APPROVALS, NOTICES AND CONSENTS) OF THIS ARTICLE a statement that no such consent or approval is required.
-Such statement shall be deemed conclusive for purposes of filing by the  department  of state.
-If subsequent to submitting the certificate of incorporation for filing, the corporation  plans  to  engage  in  any  activity  requiring consent  or  approval  pursuant  to section 404 [(approvals] (APPROVALS, notices and consents) of this [chapter] ARTICLE, the  corporation  shall
+Such  statement

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04263-03-3
+  LBD04263-07-4
- S. 2727--A  2
+ S. 2727--B  2

- obtain such consent or approval and accordingly amend its certificate of incorporation pursuant to article eight of this chapter.
+ shall  be  deemed conclusive for purposes of filing by the department of state.
+If subsequent to submitting the certificate of incorporation  for filing,  the  corporation  plans  to  engage  in  any activity requiring consent  or  approval  pursuant  to section 404 [(approvals] (APPROVALS, notices and consents) of this [chapter] ARTICLE, the  corporation  shall obtain such consent or approval and accordingly amend its certificate of incorporation pursuant to article eight of this chapter.
   §  3.
 Paragraph  (a) of section 402 of the not-for-profit corporation